ekardaris/GHCalculator/README.md

 # GHCalculator
-An Android calculator for the GH substance
+An Android cost calculator for the GH substance